Last Updated on 13 September 2024 by Cycloscope

 The Elemnt Bolt v2, controlled by buttons rather than a touchscreen, continues Wahoo’s legacy of easy setup and customization.
 The companion app streamlines screen personalization, reflecting changes instantly on the computer.

 A standout feature is the SUMMIT functionality, which intuitively anticipates grade changes and utilizes color coding to enhance road visualization.
-The SUMMIT FREERIDE feature detects climbs in advance, and SUMMIT SEGMENTS provides visual cues for climbs regardless of the active screen.
+The SUMMIT FREERIDE feature detects climbs in advance, and SUMMIT SEGMENTS provide visual cues for climbs regardless of the active screen.

 The Elemnt Roam V2 complements the Wahoo Elemnt Bolt V2 in the product lineup.
 While the Bolt targets performance-oriented riders with a compact design and color screen for navigation, the Roam stands out as a larger unit, emphasizing navigation assistance.
 With a 2.7-inch display (compared to the Bolt’s 2.2 inches), the Roam offers extended battery life (up to 17 hours), dual-band GPS, and integrated accelerometer, gyroscope, and compass features.